Meenakshi is eloquent as she describes the world of her dreams:

 Not completely there…

-Fact remains that none of these smart quirks makes Aiyyaa the film they set out to make.
+The fact remains that none of these smart quirks makes Aiyyaa the film they set out to make.
 It is whacked out for its own good, for sure.
-Just that the writer in Kundalkar, probably, didn’t know where to pull brakes at.
+Just that the writer in Kundalkar, probably, didn’t know where to pull the brakes at.

-Amidst all original, edgy situations yet get a bunch of snooze-inducing portions.
+Amidst all original, edgy situations, yet are a bunch of snooze-inducing portions.
 The biggest bore is the one with the drug peddler.
-Close on the heels in the heavy on shrills, convenient climax.
+Close on the heels of the heavy on shrills, convenient climax.
 No, I didn’t mind the madcap What To Do number (hats off, Amitabh Bhattacharya).
 Just that the ending just didn’t gel with the film’s unashamed madness and was sudden, dimensionless.

 There’s also a South Indian home that is heavily overdone with steel crockery, intricate brass lamps (of different varieties), and even a tamburu/tanpura finding its space in a miniature apartment.